movementlabsxyz/movement-docs/docs/general/Introduction/introduction.md

 Movement Labs is building a network of Move-based blockchains.
 Our flagship products are the Movement Network and the M1 shared sequencer.

-> ⚠️ This documentation provides a highl level intro to the vision.
+> ⚠️ This documentation provides a high level intro to the vision.
 The [white paper](https://www.movementnetwork.xyz/whitepaper/movement-whitepaper_en.pdf) goes into more details on some of the presented solutions.

 Movement is a community-first blockchain providing the highest possible TPS through Move, instant finality, native day-zero access to mass liquidity, and modular customizations.